 wiki ~ "Moonlight Sonata" wiki ~ piano sonata 14 Beethoven

 Open 'G' and 'C', two more keepers.
 Saving some max coolness for last, the open 'G' and 'C' chords just might be the most popular of the open chords.
 These shapes create the quite common '4 - 3 sus', using their basic open chord shapes.
-Examine their letter name pitches by scale degree and resulting sounds.
+Please examine their letter name pitches by scale degree and resulting sounds.
 Example 5.

 numerical scale degrees